Skip to main content

 • Systemic Support: Building a trusted network to reduce secrecy and isolation.

-• Escalation Awareness: Disrupting patterns of conflict or appeasement.
+• Escalation Awareness: Disrupting patterns of conflict or appeasement and practising de-escalation.

 NVR promotes authority rooted in self-regulation and relational strength - not fear or control.
 It shifts parenting focus towards presence, reflection, openness and reconciliation.
-The approach offers structured strategies that EPs can explore with families, including 'Behaviour Baskets', reconciliation gestures, de-escalation strategies and establishing support networks.
+The approach offers structured strategies, including 'Behaviour Baskets', reconciliation gestures, de-escalation strategies and establishing support networks.

 Once the foundation is in place, NVR introduces more structured actions.
 These tools are used carefully, within a context of emotional safety and support.